britive/access-broker-examples/EC2/Linux/addLocalUser/README.md

 ### 1. `addSSHKey.json`
 SSM document that:
 - Creates a Linux user if not present.
-- Generates an SSH key pair (`britive-id_rsa`) on the target EC2.
-- Adds the public key to `authorized_keys`.
+- Adds a provided public SSH key to `authorized_keys`.
 - Optionally grants sudo access.
-- Outputs the private key for secure temporary access.

 ### 2. `removeSSHKey.json`
 SSM document that: